strimzi/strimzi-kafka-operator/TESTING.md

 ```

 Another important thing is environment recreation in the case of failure.
-The `recreateTestEnv()` method in `AbstractST`  is called in the case of an exception during test execution.
+The `recreateTestEnv()` method in `BaseST`  is called in the case of an exception during test execution.
 This is useful for these tests, which can break the cluster operator for subsequent test cases.

 Example of skip recreate environment in the case of failures.
-You must override the method from `AbstractST` in your test class:
+You must override the method from `BaseST` in your test class:
 ```
     @Override
     protected void recreateTestEnv(String coNamespace, List<String> bindingsNamespaces) {